These are the most Frequently Asked Questions about the Triple Crown Races.

 Q. What is the longest Triple Crown race?

 A. The Kentucky Derby is 1 1/4 mile or 10 Furlongs.
-The Preakness is 1 3/16 (9.5 Furlongs) mile.
+The Preakness is slightly shorter than the Derby at 1 3/16 mile or 9.5 Furlongs.
 And the final leg, and longest race, is The Belmont Stakes at 1 1/2 miles.

 Q. Who was the last Triple Crown winner?

 A. After a 37 year drought, American Pharoah won the 2015 Triple Crown.
 He was ridden by jockey Victor Espinoza.
 Prior to that, the last horse to win the Triple Crown was Affirmed.
 The year was 1978 and he was ridden by Steve Cauthen.

 Q. How many Triple Crown winners have there been?